 BREAKING: Cleaning Products Come Clean on Ingredients in California

 WTF?! is in our cleaning products?
 Have you ever noticed that the ingredients aren't even included on the bottle?
 Well, that's because they aren't required to be.
 Crazy, right?
-Think about it, we constantly check the labels on our food and personal care products, why wouldn't we know what we're coating our homes in?
+Think about it, we constantly check the labels on our food and personal care products, why wouldn't we know what we're using all over the surfaces of our homes?

 In 2016, a few California legislators, NGOs (Women's Voices for the Earth, Breast Cancer Prevention Partners, & EWG), and non toxic companies (Seventh Generation & The Honest Company) decided to fight for consumers right to know what's in their cleaning products.
 We spend a lot of time in our homes, and these days indoor air quality is just as much of a concern as outdoor air quality.
 What we spray in our indoor space matters to our health and wellbeing.
 So, they introduced the Cleaning Product Right To Know Act to address these potentially dangerous ingredients in cleaning products.